 You will find that the more organized your life is, the less stress you impose on yourself and those around you.

 Organize Your Family

-Similar to the above tip, when a new Baby arrives, it does not automatically mean that you will be living in chaos!
+Like the above tip, when a new baby arrives, it does not automatically mean that you will be living in chaos!
 Although sometimes it does feel like it!

-Finally, a new Dad can avoid drifting too far into the Baby blues by accepting that it is tough being a Dad.
+Finally, a new dad can avoid drifting too far into the baby blues by accepting that being a dad is tough.
 You will find that life is much easier when you accept the following to be true: